cpuabuse/dungeon-together/docs/dev_notes.md

 - `io-ts` library is imported as a namespace intentionally, to minimize confusion
 - Should carefully use `finally` in universe object hooks, since `finally` seems to execute after all of `then`s
 - All Vue components should be aware of the fact that their container might have pointer events disabled, and reenable them when necessary
+- Vue components and structures should generally be defined and passed around as soon as data is available, rather than data be aggregated and centrally interpreted